yifei-liu-stat/pass/README.md

 1. Run `make data_multimodal` to generate images from prompts for comparison.
     - Generated images will be saved to `./multimodal_inference/data/`.
 2. Run `make inf_multimodal` to perform the inference.
-    - The inference results (the pair of prompts to be compared, cosine simularity, test statistic and P-value) will be printed out.
+    - The inference results (the pair of prompts to be compared, cosine similarity, test statistic, and P-value) will be printed out.
     - Synthetic images generated from stable diffusion with different prompts will be displayed in `./multimodal_inference/results/prompt_images.png`.

 ## Comments
-- The MC inference implementation here is a simplified version of PAI presented in the paper, without rank matching and perturbation.
-This is equivalent (in terms of inference resutls) to using rank matching and perturbation due to the nice sampling properties of PASS (Lemma 1 of the paper).
+- The MC inference implementation here is a simplified version of PAI presented in the paper, following the nice sampling properties of PASS (Lemma 1 of the paper).
-- However, for personalized inference, it is crutial to use rank matching for personalized inference, and perturbation for diversity and privacy protection, so relevant utils is provided in this repo as well (WIP).
+- PASS involves rank matching for personalized inference and perturbation for diversity and privacy protection.
+Relevant utils are provided in this repo as well (WIP).
 - Scripts for obtaining model checkpoints and estimated null distributions are also included in the repo.

 ## BibTex